-- discover and develop medicines that are superior to other products in the market; - demonstrate through our clinical trials that our product candidates, including DSTAT and BCV, are differentiated from existing and future therapies; - attract qualified scientific, product development and commercial personnel; - · obtain and successfully defend and enforce patent and/or other proprietary protection for our medicines and technologies;

-- obtain required regulatory approvals; - successfully collaborate with pharmaceutical companies in the discovery, development and commercialization of new medicines; - deliver a competitive value proposition compared to established competition and/or competitors who will enter the market before or after any of our product candidates, including DSTAT and BCV; and - · negotiate competitive pricing and reimbursement with third-party payers.
+- discover and develop medicines that are superior to other products in the market; - demonstrate through our clinical trials that our product candidates, including BCV, ONC201 and DSTAT, are differentiated from existing and future therapies; - attract qualified scientific, product development and commercial personnel; - · obtain and successfully defend and enforce patent and/or other proprietary protection for our medicines and technologies; - · obtain required regulatory approvals; - · successfully collaborate with pharmaceutical companies in the discovery, development and commercialization of new medicines; - deliver a competitive value proposition compared to established competition and/or competitors who will enter the market before or after any of our product candidates, including BCV, ONC201 and DSTAT; and - negotiate competitive pricing and reimbursement with third-party payers.

-The availability of our competitors' products could affect the price we are able to charge, for DSTAT, BCV, and any other product candidate we develop.
+The availability of our competitors' products could affect the price we are able to charge, for any product candidate we develop.
 The inability to compete with existing or subsequently introduced drug products would have a material adverse impact on our business, financial condition and prospects.

-Established pharmaceutical companies may invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make our product candidates, including DSTAT and BCV, less competitive.
+Established pharmaceutical companies may invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make our product candidates less competitive.
 In addition, any new product that competes with an approved product must demonstrate compelling advantages in efficacy, convenience, tolerability and safety in order to overcome price competition and to be commercially successful.
 Accordingly, our competitors may succeed in obtaining patent protection, receiving FDA approval or discovering, developing and commercializing medicines before we do, which would have a material adverse impact on our business.